JustinD-HNL/ai-error-analysis-buildkite-plugin/README.md

-# AI Error Analysis Buildkite Plugin
+# AI Error Analysis Buildkite Plugin (STILL A WORK IN PROGRESS DO NOT USE IN PRODUCTION OR WITHOUT EXTENSIVE TESTING UNTILL FULLY DEVELOPED)

 🤖 Automatically analyze build failures using state-of-the-art AI models to provide actionable insights and suggestions.